-( \ 111 1111111011) Particulars For the Current For the Previous Year ended Year ended 31.03.2024 31.03.2023 Balance in contract liability at the beginning of the year that was not recognized as revenue 0.1 - Add: Increases due to cash received during the year excluding amounts recognized as revenue during the year 1.1 0.1 Less: Decreases due to cash paid during the year upon termination of contracts 0.0 - Less: Revenue recognized during the period 0.1 - Balance in contract liability at the end of the year that is not recognized as revenue 1.1 0.1
+Particulars Year Ended Year Ended rantonals 31.03.2025 31.03.2024 Balance in contract liability at the beginning of the year that was not recognised as revenue 1.1 0.1 Add: Increases due to cash received (net of refunds) during the year excluding amounts recognised as revenue during the year 4.1 1.1 Less: Decreases due to cash paid during the year upon termination of contracts - 0.0 Less: Revenue recognised during the year 1.1 0.1 Balance in contract liability at the end of the year that is not recognised as revenue 4.1 1.1

-32 Segment Reporting:
+32 Segment Reporting

-The Company operates only in one segment viz.
-Digital Healthcare services in India
+The Company operates only in one segment viz. digital healthcare services in India.